wilsonmar/wilsonmar.github.io/_posts/2016-11-26-iot-clouds.md

 0. <a target="_blank" href="http://trustedanalytics.org/">
-   Trusted Analytics Platform (TAP)</a> open source platform for data scientists, based on Cloud Foundry. <a target="_blank" href="https://www.youtube.com/watch?v=R8LxuxsSSwM&list=PLA0ztWy2qcuKIBiGtSpeSs4sEiLyEOtNZ">
-    Their playlist of videos on YouTube</a>
+   Trusted Analytics Platform (TAP)</a> open source platform for data scientists, based on Cloud Foundry. <a target="_blank" href="https://www.youtube.com/watch?v=R8LxuxsSSwM&list=PLA0ztWy2qcuKIBiGtSpeSs4sEiLyEOtNZ">Their playlist of videos on YouTube</a>

 0. <a href="#Ubidots">
    Ubidots</a>